 Stealing J. Edgar Hoover's Secrets

+Long before Edward Snowden, there was the greatest heist you've never heard of.
 On March 8, 1971, a group of eight Vietnam War protestors broke into a Federal Bureau of Investigation field office in Media, Pennsylvania and stole hundreds of government documents that shocked a nation.

 More than 50 years after Kitty Genovese's murder became a symbol of urban apathy, her partner, Mary Ann Zielonko remembers Kitty's life and impact.

 Sisters Search for Lost Brother Separated by Argentine Dictatorship